 - (1) A permit to import is required.
-Applications must be submitted to MPI prior to importation. - (2) The importer must supply the following information to obtain a permit: - a) the name and address of exporter - b) the date of proposed importation - name and address in New Zealand to which the semen and embryos is to proceed following biosecurity clearance - d) port of arrival - (3) Permit to import application forms can be found on the MPI website at: http://www.biosecurity.govt.nz/regs/imports/animals/forms. - (4) Completed applications can be submitted to Animal Imports animalimports@mpi.govt.nz.
+Applications must be submitted to MPI prior to importation. - (2) The importer must supply the following information to obtain a permit: - a) the name and address of exporter - b) the date of proposed importation - c) name and address in New Zealand to which the semen and embryos is to proceed following biosecurity clearance - d) port of arrival - (3) Permit to import semen and embryos application forms can be found on the MPI website. - (4) Completed applications can be submitted to Animal Imports animalimports@mpi.govt.nz.